projectawakening/builder-examples/vending-machine/readme.md

 ### Step 2: Mock data for the existing world
-To generate mock data for testing the Gate Keeper logic, run the following command:
+To generate mock data for testing the Vending Machine logic, run the following command:

 ```bash
 pnpm run mock-data